dwelkie/dwelkie.github.io/_pages/home.md

   image: /assets/images/ocean-header1.jpg

 ---
-**Bio:**
-{: .notice--success}
+## Bio:
 I am a post-doctoral researcher at the Center for Circadian Biology at the University of California in San Diego.
-I focus on imporving our understanding of bacterial metabolism using molecular biology techniques and genome-scale modeling to better enable engineering efforts.
-I recieved my PhD from Biological Sciences Department at Purdue university.
+I focus on improving our understanding of bacterial metabolism using molecular biology techniques and genome-scale modeling to better enable engineering efforts.
+I received my PhD from Biological Sciences Department at Purdue University.

-Besides my research, I enjoy running half marathons and going to major leage baseball games whenever I can.
+Besides my research, I enjoy running half marathons and going to major league baseball games whenever I can.

 **Recent news:**
 {: .notice--info}